TheBuleGanteng/computer-vision-classification/readme.md

 - **Consistent Results**: Identical model accuracy regardless of execution location
 - **Cost Effectiveness**: Significant reduction in training time translates to cost savings
 - **Scalability**: Foundation for future parallel trial execution and advanced features
+- **✅ Enhanced Reliability**: Improved path detection and error handling for various project setups

-**Ready for production use with significant performance improvements and cost savings!**
+**Ready for production use with significant performance improvements, cost savings, and enhanced reliability!**

-This GPU proxy integration maintains the project's comprehensive feature set while adding powerful cloud GPU capabilities, making it suitable for both development and production hyperparameter optimization workflows.
+This GPU proxy integration maintains the project's comprehensive feature set while adding powerful cloud GPU capabilities, making it suitable for both development and production hyperparameter optimization workflows with the enhanced modular architecture providing a solid foundation for future development.